Ken Yeang

-Ken Yeang (6 October 1948) is an architect, ecologist, planner and author from Malaysia, best known for his ecological architecture and ecomasterplans that have a distinctive green aesthetic.
-He pioneered an ecology-based architecture (since 1971), working on the theory and practice of sustainable design.
-The Guardian newspaper (2008) named him "one of the 50 people who could save the planet".[ 1]
-Yeang's headquarters is in Kuala Lumpur (Malaysia) as Hamzah & Yeang, with offices in London (UK) as Llewelyn Davies Ken Yeang Ltd. and Beijing (China) as North Hamzah Yeang Architectural and Engineering Company.
+Ken Yeang (born 6 October 1948) is a Malaysian architect, ecologist, planner and author, noted for his work in ecological architecture and eco-masterplanning.
+Since the early 1970s he has developed an approach to design grounded in ecology and environmental sustainability.
+In 2008, The Guardian included him in its list of "50 people who could save the planet".
+Yeang’s architectural practice, Hamzah & Yeang, is based in Kuala Lumpur, with associated offices in London as Llewelyn Davies Ken Yeang Ltd. and in Beijing as the North Hamzah Yeang Architectural and Engineering Company.